Building Families First Community Organization

 Multifamily Property Owners

-It is the expressed purposes of the "Keys to Transformation" Program (KTT) to assist low-income families who receive Federal Rental Subsidy assistance to achieve the American dream of true upward mobility through our "Pathway to Prosperity" model.
+It is the expressed purposes of BFFCO's FSS program is to assist low-income families who receive Federal Rental Subsidy assistance to achieve the American dream of true upward mobility through our "Pathway to Prosperity" model.
 The needs assessment and selection steps are designed to ensure that each participant has a solid, achievable plan for economic self-sufficiency backed by the appropriate supportive services and using housing as

 - The first of those levels (Remediation Stage), seek to address barriers to successful achievement resulting from educational and training/deficiencies.

 - The second level (Transitional Stage), seeks to build upon the first level by providing opportunities for financial and investment counseling, home ownership and budgeting seminars, minor repair and maintenance training and other experiences which enhance their probability of success once they have made the transition into home ownership and off all forms of government assistance.

 During the Remediation Stage, our experienced Coordinators, in conjunction with staff from other needs-based programs, works with the family to implement the plan.

 - Remedial education and literacy classes (English as a secondary language)

 - Increasing level of education with a GED, vocational course, or college credits/degree

 - Substance abuse treatment and counseling